Noxa (band)

 Noxa is an Indonesian grindcore band formed in Jakarta in 2002 by drummer Robin Hutagaol and guitarist Ade Himernio Adnis.
 The band are known for playing grindcore accompanied by political and humanistic lyrics.

 History

 Formation

-The band was formed by Robin Hutagaol and Ade Himernio Adnis.
+The band was formed by Ade Himernio Adnis and Robin Hutagaol.
 They soon picked up vocalist Tonny Christian Pangemanan and bassist Dipa Biomantara.
 The four member of the band shared the same university as students and have known each other for years, occasionally doing some local gigs together.
 At first they played cover songs from grindcore bands like Nasum and Napalm Death.
 The name Noxa was chosen because the members of the band were interested in its meaning.
 Noxa itself means something that exerts a harmful effect on the body.

 Debut and second album

 Soon after its inception, the band entered the studio in November 2002 for the recording of debut album.
 Under their own label Noxa Records, the band released self-titled debut album Noxa in August 2003.
 This was followed by some gigs in Malaysia and Singapore.

 Two years after the release of Noxa, the band once again entered the studio to record their second album Grind Viruses.
 The album was released in 2006 and featured some musician including Keijo Niinimaa of Rotten Sound as lyricist in the song "Starvation".
 Originally released by Noxa Records, the album was later re-released by Finnish label, Stay Heavy Records, in 2008.
 In the same year, the band played in Tuska Open Air Metal Festival.